Commercial

 Quote flexibility Installer may be forced to cut views to fit the recorder.
 Installer can start with the best first-stage views and leave room.

 Business growth Small business can outgrow the recorder quickly.
-More comfortable path for stock, staff, rear door and driveway coverage.
+More room for stock, staff, rear door and driveway coverage.

 Resale or tenancy change New needs may force replacement.
 More adaptable if the owner, tenant or use case changes.